Harassment at Work: Everything You Need to Know

 After all of these requirements are met, hopefully, the perpetrator stops or the company rectifies the situation.
 If not, it's time to file a complaint with the EEOC.
 For this complaint, you should have this information available:

 - Name, number, and address

 - A description of the discriminatory events (this can include multiple instances or any type of act against any group, gender, ethnicity, or other party)

 - An explanation of why this particular event constituted harassment (this could include ageism for people over 40 or religious comments against a Hindu, Buddhist, or Muslim)

 - A short description of physical or mental anguish

 Once you file the report, the company will receive the claim.

 If you need help with any topic concerning harassment at work, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.